Previews are automatically created for many supported file types when you upload assets to the Acquia DAM (Widen).

 While files are uploading, a "File is Processing" preview displays until the files have been uploaded.
 Previews will display after files have processed.
 If a preview isn't available, you'll see a "Preview Not Available" image.

 The time it takes to create previews varies depending on the file type and the number of files you're uploading.
-For each file, at least seven previews in various sizes are created, including at HTML5 file, which allows you to zoom in on details.
+For each file, at least seven previews in various sizes are created, including an HTML5 file, which allows you to zoom in on details.
 Several file processors are used to create previews as quickly as possible.

 A queue system is used for previews so processors can scale properly for small and large uploads.
 Smaller groups of files are given priority since metadata tagging and order may be needed immediately.